Introduction

 } else {

-// no attachments — can display immediately
+// no attachments — can be displayed immediately

 }